Circa 8,000 BCE First domestication of the sheep in Luristan SW Persia

 21st Century Revival

 For instance Afghan Turkomans’ were still weaving traditional designs and still owned grazing land that produced some of the most lustrous wool in the world but their dyeing had degenerated.
 So they were ready for a change.
-The first group was called ‘Cultural Survival’ and antique carpet specialists who had sadly watched their stock of nice old Turkomans dwindle, supported it wholeheartedly.
-With the great Turkoman weaving tradition behind them, many others followed suit.

 This return to hand-spinning and hand-dyeing wool shorn from sheep belonging to weavers’ relatives, and dyed with plants growing locally; that had died out during the 20th.century; is now the accepted benchmark.
 Antique and art connoisseurs reject all other contemporary carpets, which supports further re-generation of tradition.
 A by-product of this demand ensures the future in the west of specialist antique rug dealers because the very nature of the trade, the personal scale, denies access to chain store “sales” operators.
 Of course, the very word Asia is synonymous with cheap copies.